 - Secondary administrator access – The primary admin can grant or not grant access to the back end of the job board.
 This allows you to keep access to the board separate from the rest of your website and membership software.

 A job board should be easily customizable.
 This allows administrators to add/remove fields and generate tags to align with the needs of their organization.
 For example, a job board hosted by a medical trade association may need to have tags related to areas of medical specialization and medical credentials.
 These tags can then be added to the job listings page to allow applicants to quickly filter the listings they are qualified to fill.

 As most web traffic comes from mobile phones, it’s important that a job bank is easily accessible on smaller devices.
 MembershipWorks’ job bank plugin scales to the size of the device being used.
 The listings, employer dashboard, and the administrative settings can be viewed on a range of screen sizes, whether it be mobile, tablet, or desktop.

 No coding required

-Adding job bank functionality to a website shouldn’t require programming knowledge, and thankfully MembershipWorks provides shortcodes for easy copy-and-paste implementation.
-Three shortcodes are provided for the job bank to help users view, post and manage their listings.
+Adding a job bank to a website shouldn’t require programming knowledge, and thankfully MembershipWorks provides short codes for easy copy-and-paste implementation.
+Three short codes are provided for the job bank to help users view, post and manage their listings.